Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

  #### Create/Get credentials
 To create/get client secret credentials you can use the [Azure Portal][azure_create_application_in_portal], [Azure CLI][azure_keyvault_cli_full] or [Azure Cloud Shell](https://shell.azure.com/bash)

-Here is [Azure Cloud Shell](https://shell.azure.com/bash) snippet below to
+Here is an [Azure Cloud Shell](https://shell.azure.com/bash) snippet below to

  * Create a service principal and configure its access to Azure resources: